One of my favorite things to eat is fry bake! It's not so good for my waistline so I try to limit my consumption.

 - Continue to knead for about a minute or 2.

-- Cut into pieces and form into balls.
-Roll flat and fry.
+- Knead dough again & then cut into pieces and form into balls.
+Roll flat.

 - Meanwhile, heat oil in a pot on high.
-To test if the oil is ready - place the handle of a wooden spoon in the oil, if bubbles appear then it is ready.
+To test if the oil is ready - place the handle of a wooden spoon in the oil, if bubbles appear then it is ready to start frying.

 - Once you start to fry, adjust heat to medium.